Gale Agbossoumonde: International career

-Agbossoumonde was a member of the United States U-20 team and participated in the 2009 CONCACAF U-20 Championship in Trinidad & Tobago, helping the U.S. to qualify for the 2009 FIFA U-20 World Cup in Egypt.
+Agbossoumonde was a member of the United States U-20 team and participated in the 2009 CONCACAF U-20 Championship in Trinidad and Tobago, helping the U.S. to qualify for the 2009 FIFA U-20 World Cup in Egypt.
 In the tournament in Egypt, although only 17 at the time, he started all games for the Americans.

 Agbossoumonde received his first senior national team cap on his birthday, November 17, 2010, against South Africa in the Nelson Mandela Challenge Cup.